lycarter/lycarter.github.com-2/_posts/2018-06-02-meng-thesis.md

 Frankly, I didn't have as much time to work on this research or my thesis as I would have liked.
 I was busy [TA'ing 2.009 and 2.744]({{ site.baseurl }}{% post_url 2018-05-18-taing-009-744 %}), which meant the amount of time I had to dedicate to research was pretty small.
 With some more time, I probably would have reimplemented everything in Java, or even better, learned C++ and implemented it in that.
 Java especially would have made debugging the caching layer addition quite a bit easier - I had a hell of a time debugging that without type-checking.
 Either reimplementation probably would have improved performance by a healthy margin.
 Anyway, feel free to shoot me a message or pull request if there's things you're interested in.

-On the (very unlikely) chance that you need to reference this work, here's the appropriate BibTeX citation (to be updated later with a [DSpace](https://dspace.mit.edu/) link as well):
+On the (very unlikely) chance that you need to reference this work, here's the appropriate BibTeX citation, and here's the [Dspace link](https://dspace.mit.edu/handle/1721.1/119751):

 ```
 @thesis{carter_2018,